 - Concentration: 1 mol dm–3

-The standard enthalpy of reaction is the enthalpy change that accompanies a reaction in the molar quantities expressed in a chemical equation under standard conditions, all reactants and products being in their standard states.
+The heat of reaction is the enthalpy change that accompanies a reaction in the molar quantities expressed in a chemical equation under standard conditions, all reactants and products being in their standard states.

 Calorimetry is used to find the amount of heat released or absorbed during a reaction.
 A simple method relies on using the heat to warm up a known mass of water by a known amount.